HotHat/ipcFIFO/README.md

 ipcFIFO
 =======

-Some examples of message queue (FIFO) for interprocess communication on UNIX
+Examples of FIFOs used for interprocess communication on UNIX